JuliaIPU/IPUToolkit.jl/README.md

 * you cannot use functionalities which require the Julia runtime, most notably the garbage collector;
 * you cannot call into any other external binary library at runtime, for example you cannot call into a BLAS library.

+After defining a codelet with `@codelet` you can add a vertex calling this codelet to the graph with the function `add_vertex`, which also allows controlling the tile mapping in a basic way.
+Read its docstring for more details.

 During compilation of codelets a spinner is displayed to show the progress, as this step can take a few seconds for each codelet to be generated.
 This can be disabled with
 ```julia